 There are several very good companies offering organic seeds/plants for growing medicinal herbs.
 I customarily order from these two:

-I am happy to share a plentiful supply of transplants, available through May.
-Check out the list in the Garden section of my website.
+I am happy to share a plentiful supply of transplants as they are available, typically during the month of May.
+I will list these in the Garden section of my website as the emerging plants are ready for transplanting.

 For more information